G29T/YummyCakeRecipePlanner/README.md

 Inside the Cake History section the users can click on the pencil icon to edit the name of a cake.
 Furthermore, cakes can be removed from the list by clicking on the delete button/bin icon.

 The application recalculates the shopping list automatically when a cake is deleted.
+The shopping list disappears after a cake deletion and can be refreshed by pressing "Print Shopping List" again.

 In future development, users will be able to view cake recipes and make modifications to ingredients and quantities.
 They will also be able to access past shopping lists along with associated cakes, and adjust the recipes accordingly.

 ## Using the app
 ### Form
-Enter a cake name in the input field.
+- Enter a cake name in the input field.
-Use the "Add Ingredient" button to add ingredients to the recipe.
+- Use the "Add Ingredient" button to add ingredients to the recipe.
-Select an ingredient from the dropdown and specify its quantity.
+- Select an ingredient from the dropdown and specify its quantity.
-Click "Remove" next to an ingredient to remove it.
+- Click "Remove" next to an ingredient to remove it.
-Click "Add Cake" to submit the form and add the cake recipe.
+- Click "Add Cake" to submit the form and add the cake recipe.
-A success message will alert upon successful submission
+- A success message will alert upon successful submission

 ### Cake History
-Users can click on the pencil icon to edit the name of a cake.
+- Users can click on the pencil icon to edit the name of a cake.
-Cakes can be removed from the list by clicking on the delete button/bin icon.
+- Cakes can be removed from the list by clicking on the delete button/bin icon.
-The application recalculates the shopping list automatically when a cake is deleted.
+- The application recalculates the shopping list automatically when a cake is deleted.
-The shopping list disappears after deletion and can be refreshed by pressing "Print Shopping List" again.
+- The shopping list disappears after deletion and can be refreshed by pressing "Print Shopping List" again.

 ### Printing Shopping List:
-Click "Print Shopping List" button to generate a shopping list based on the last added cake recipes.
+Click "Print Shopping List" button to generate a shopping list.

 ## Future Developments:
-Store newly added cakes in a database for efficient management.
+- Store newly added cakes in a database for efficient management.

-Introduce a search feature to enable users to find added cakes and view their corresponding recipes.

-Add functionality so that users can modify the ingredients and quantities.
+- Introduce a search feature to enable users to find added cakes and view their corresponding recipes.
+Furthermore, add functionality so that users can modify the ingredients and quantities.

-Users will be able to access past shopping lists along with associated cakes, and adjust the recipes accordingly.
+- Users will be able to access past shopping lists along with associated cakes, and adjust the recipes accordingly.

 ## Technologies Used